 Learn Portuguese with lessons that teach you to speak confidently.
-Start learning Portuguese with Rosetta Stone.Try our Free Trial
+Start learning Portuguese with Rosetta Stone.START FREE TRIAL

 Learn Portuguese and join the conversation with over 220 million native speakers across the globe.
 From Portugal to Brazil to Mozambique, learning Portuguese will expand your world more broadly in business and in culture.
 As the ninth most powerful language in the world, Portuguese speakers, also called “Lusophones,” are nicely situated among the likes of other economic heavyweights like German and Japanese (ranking seventh and eighth, respectively).
 Speaking Portuguese gives you access to the millions of Lusophones who are fluent in the second most-spoken Romance language in the world.